webcss/xcFirebase/README.md

-xcFirebase - integrate firebase.com with angularJS!
+xc.firebase
 ==========
+###use firebase.com with angularJS the easy way!
 You know firebase.com?
 You love angularJS?
 You played with angularFire before?

 Well, I did so as well, and was somehow disappointed with the way angularFire is written, so I rolled my own.